springcard/ifd-sscp/README.md

 ### Configure

-As root or a sudoer, create a file named `/etc/reader.conf.d/ifd-sscp`
+As root or a *sudoer*, create a file named `/etc/reader.conf.d/ifd-sscp`

 Edit this file and enter the following content